fvlgnn/docker-emp/README.md

 * `XDEBUG`: Using `1` if you want install xdegub module, otherwise using `0`.
 * `COMPOSER`: Using `1` if you want install php composer, otherwise using `0`.
 * `TIME_ZONE`: Time zone, using form PHP and MySQL.
-* `APP_URL`: Url of your web app.
+* `WEBAPP_URL`: Url of your web app.
 Using for CMS/Frameweork like Wordpress, CodeIgniter, etc.
 * `HTTP_PORT_EXPOSED`: Exposed port of you're HTTP web app.
 * `HTTPS_PORT_EXPOSED`: Exposed port of you're HTTPS SSL web app.
 Required certificates.
 * `SERVER_HOST_NAME`: The server name.
 For security reasons it's preferable to use the DNS name (without http/https) or the host name. (ex. localhost | domain.dom | www.domain.dom | sub.domain.dom | my-laptop).